Identification & Characterisation of Clay Minerals

 d) Distilled water

-20. Soil analysis for determining soil texture often utilizes the following:
+20. Soil analysis for determining soil texture often utilises the following:

 a) Hydrometer method